-Springbox CEO Tom West breaks down how our digital leadership model can help growth companies achieve significant gains in shareholder value.
+Springbox Chairman Tom West breaks down how our digital leadership model can help growth companies achieve significant gains in shareholder value.

 I spent years running e-commerce companies and now lead Springbox, an agency that is engaged in helping our clients achieve digital leadership status, and, from this vantage, I can see clearly that the most significant measure for our clients is the creation of shareholder value.